stemil01/propositional-theorem-prover/README.md

 * is a letter (english letter character, either lowercase or capital)
 * is a logical constant (`0` or `1`)
 * if `A` and `B` are well-formed propositinal formulae then `(*A)`, `(A & B)`, `(A | B)`, `(A > B)` and `(A ~ B)` are also well-formed formulae
-* and every well-formed propositinal formula can be obtained by applying finitely many of above rules.
+* every well-formed propositinal formula can be obtained by applying finitely many of above rules.

 For example, formula `(A > B) & (A ~ *C)` is well-formed, but `A & (B &)` is not.